Pwd9000-ML/blog-devto/posts/Github-Rotate-ServiceBus-SAS/Github-Rotate-ServiceBus-SAS.md

 ### Protecting secrets in github

 [Github Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) is a great way that will allow us to store sensitive information in our organization, repository, or repository environments.
-In fact we will set up github secrets later in this tutorial that will allow us to authenticate to Azure, and also store our Service Bus primary key used to generate SAS tokens from.
+In fact we will set up a github secret later in this tutorial that will allow us to authenticate to Azure.

 Even though this is a great feature to be able to have secrets management in Github, you may be looking after many repositories all with different secrets, this can become an administrative overhead when secrets or keys need to be rotated on a regular basis for best security practice, that's where [Azure key vault](https://docs.microsoft.com/en-gb/azure/key-vault/general/overview) can also be utilized as a central source for all your secret management in your GitHub workflows.